What is Hepatosplenomegaly?

 What is an Enlarged Liver (Hepatomegaly)?

 One of the common liver diseases is liver enlargement.
 The enlargement of the liver above normal size, which is also called hepatomegaly in the medical language, can arise from many different reasons.
 Hepatomegaly usually occurs due to liver diseases, alcohol use disorder or cancer.
+The word hepatosplenomegaly is a combination of hepatomegaly (swelling or enlargement of the liver) and splenomegaly (swelling or enlargement of the spleen).

 As a result of swelling or enlargement, the liver begins to be damaged and unable to perform its functions properly.
 Functions of the liver include digestion of fats, storage of carbohydrates in the form of glycogen, fight against infections, production of some hormone and protein types, blood clotting, metabolizing drugs and toxins from the body.